 The College has two styles of School Bag.
 One is a dark green nylon back-pack (two sizes available) and the second is a dark green nylon carry bag (suitable for use as a sports bag and practical TAS subjects).
-The back-pack is the best available design for protection of backs and shoulders.
-Students must use one of these types of bags and keep them in good order.
 The school bags are to remain free of graffiti and markings other than a student's name which should be clearly written on the label provided.
 These bags are available at the College Uniform Shop.
 The contents of the school bag should not exceed 10% of the student's body weight.